 Finish: BT2 comes in natural color, with a varnish finish and dots in the shape of pearls in the fretboard inlay.
 All of this makes this guitar look very pretty, with a bit darker tone because of the mahogany top.

-Who Will Use This the Most: Taylor BT2 is a good choice for everyone who is looking for the best quality acoustic guitar at an affordable price, whether you’re playing guitar just for hobby, or you are a professional musician.
+Who Will Use This the Most: Taylor BT2 is a good choice for everyone who is looking for the best quality acoustic guitar at an affordable price, whether you’re playing guitar just as a hobby or you are a professional musician.
 BT2 is also quite useful to those who need to move a lot since it is quite easy to transport.

 Bottom Line: Even though BT2 is not full of full dreadnought size, it can still hit a punch, and produce high-pitched tones, while keeping the precision and clarity, due to the excellence of the Taylor manufacturing skills.